MikeAvgeros/bay-leaf-jobs/README.md

     -   Sans Serif is used as the fallback font in case Poppins is not being imported into the site correctly.

+    -   The default font size was increased to 18px to add to the fun and relaxed design of the website.

 -   ### Images

     -   I have used [Pixabay](https://pixabay.com/) to source all the images of the website.
 You can find more information on the Credit section.